You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Ophthetic is a drug marketed by Allergan and is included in one NDA.

 The generic ingredient in OPHTHETIC is proparacaine hydrochloride.
 There is one drug master file entry for this compound.
-Nine suppliers are listed for this compound.
+Eleven suppliers are listed for this compound.
 Additional details are available on the proparacaine hydrochloride profile page.

 AI Deep Research